IBM-Cloud/terraform-provider-ibm/website/docs/r/lbaas.html.markdown

 # ibm\_lbaas

-The resource lbaas creates a Load Balancer as a service.
-Currently only one subnet is supported
+Provides a resource for a load balancer as a service.
+This allows a load balancer as a service to be created, updated, and deleted.
+Currently, only one subnet is supported.

 ## Example Usage